28 August 2021

-Landscapes is a month-long programme of talks, films, presentations and workshops, devised by artist Perry Roberts with producer and curator Sam Watson, dedicated to showcasing and discussing internationally significant new forms of public art.
+Landscapes was a programme of talks, films and presentations, devised by artist Perry Roberts with producer and curator Sam Watson, dedicated to showcasing and discussing internationally significant new forms of public art.

 • To expand ideas about what, where and when public art takes place, thereby encouraging public engagement with a broader, more challenging set of art experiences outside galleries and museums, in the open air and online spaces;

 • To change the current perception amongst artists and curators that the public realm is a place in which creativity is curtailed by offering insight into the ways in which experimental art practices can survive outside galleries.

 Documentation of the weekend itself and the works presented and discussed will form a collaboratively produced artist multiple which will be freely distributed across the city.